 During most weeks of the semester, part of the class will be devoted to discussing one or more assigned readings - a published paper on some aspect of systems engineering project management.
-The current syllabus calls for 16 papers to be discussed, but this number may change as the course progresses.
 These discussions are a critical part of the learning experience because project managers and systems engineers need to be skilled at giving presentations, leading discussions, analyzing and summarizing complex information, and critical thinking.
 Students will either lead the discussion or participate in the discussion.
-Discussions are expected to last 30 minutes to one hour on each paper depending on available time and the complexity and length of the paper.

-Students will form two-person groups.
-Each pair will have approximately 3 opportunities to lead a class discussion, which will include preparing PowerPoint slides to help guide the discussion.
+Discussions are expected to approximately 30 minutes depending on available time and the complexity and length of the paper Each student will have an opportunity about every three weeks to lead a class discussion either alone or as part of a pair, which will include preparing PowerPoint slides to help guide the discussion.
 Everyone in the class is expected to fully participate in the discussion.

-Each student who is not in a pair leading the discussion will submit via Blackboard a 1-page to 2-page synopsis of the paper before the paper is presented in class.
+Each student who is not leading the discussion will submit via Blackboard a 1-page synopsis of the paper before the paper is presented in class.